Curriculum Policy Statement 2020

 Organisation of Education and Teaching Methods

-The children are taught in four classes each day comprising of Nursery and Reception children (Early Years), Year 1 children and Year 2 children (Key Stage 1), and Years 3 and 4 children (Key Stage 2).
+The children are taught in Key Stage groups each day, comprising of Nursery and Reception children (Early Years), Year 1 children and Year 2 children (Key Stage 1), Years 3 and 4 children (Lower Key Stage 2), and Years 5 and 6 children (Upper Key Stage 2).

 Whole class teaching, group work and one to one approaches are used where and when appropriate, with differentiated work and activities provided to ensure that all children are working to their own ability and need to achieve their full potential.
-Our aim is to provide consistent positive feedback to individuals in order to foster confidence and high self esteem, self motivation and a willingness to ask questions, find out and have a go.
+Our aim is to provide consistent positive feedback to individuals in order to encourage independence, confidence and positive self-esteem, self-motivation and a willingness to ask questions, find out and have a go.

-In the Early Years Unit we work within the EYFS 0-5 Curriculum which has its own distinct identity.
+In the Early Years we work within the EYFS 0-5 Curriculum which has its own distinct identity.
 It sets developmental stages leading to the Early Learning Goals with high expectations within a play based curriculum.
-It covers seven areas of learning; Personal, Social and Emotional Development; Literacy; Physical Development; Mathematics; Communication and Language; Understanding the World; and Expressive Arts and Design.
+It covers seven areas of learning; Personal, Social and Emotional Development; Communication and Language; Physical Development; Literacy; Mathematics; Understanding the World; and Expressive Arts and Design.

 In KS1 and KS2 we work within the framework of the National Curriculum.
 The five core subjects are Mathematics, English, Science, Computing and RE (Religious Education).
 The Foundation subjects are History, Geography, Design Technology, Music, Art and Design, PSHE (Personal, Social and Health Education), PE (Physical Education) and a Modern Foreign Language - French in KS2.
-We teach the British Values as part of PSHE and RE.
+We teach the British Values throughout the curriculum.

 A topic based curriculum is delivered when areas being covered lend themselves to a combined approach, but the essential skills and knowledge remain secure in each subject, otherwise subject areas are taught as discrete areas of learning.